mikevansighem/thea/notepad.md

 -   Main calls CLI, CLI maps directly to calls to Thea world and its stores
 -   Disable logging from other modules
 -   bugbear
+-   make local coverage pass without codacy
+-   More emoji in readme

 ## Release as PyPi package
 -   [ ] Version tags